missuse/ragp/README.md

 | AT2G43600.1 | AMWFWNRNVRPALYLGFGEIT | 223    | 0.0404815301299095 | No  |
 | AT2G28410.1 | TNFALAQDRAPHGLAYETPVA | 27     | 0.0615824684500694 | No  |

+More details on how hydroxyproline sites are predicted will be availible soon.

 AGPs are characterized by the presence of so called AGII glycomodules - amino acid dimers: OA, OS, OT, AO, SO and TO (and probably OG, OV, GO and VO) which are in close proximity to each other.
 Where: O - hydroxyproline, A - alanine, S - serine, T - threnonine, G - glycine and V - valine. scan\_ag function attempts to find the mentioned dimers according to user specified rules.
 Example:

 ``` r